HighnessAtharva/Blog/content/posts/personal/Malazan/01-gotm-review.md

     alt: Gardens of the Moon by Steven Erikson
     caption: The Gardens of the Moon, the first volume of the Malazan Book of the Fallen, is a sprawling epic fantasy of monumental proportions.
 description: "The Gardens of the Moon, the first volume of the Malazan Book of the Fallen, is a sprawling epic fantasy of monumental proportions."
-tags: ["Malazan Book of the Fallen", "Fantasy"]
+tags: ["Malazan Book of the Fallen", "Fantasy", "Book Review"]
 ---

 **Rating:** 4/5 ⭐